Skip to main content

 • Coachbuilder: Leyland Motors

-• Body Type: Lowbridge double-deck with side gangway design
+• Body Type: Lowbridge double-decker with side gangway design

 • Seating Capacity: 51 passengers